p3r7/blog/_posts/2020-01-22-gnome-shortcut-focus-or-launch.md

 ## The solution

-I googled around, but didn't find any solution that satisfied my need.
+I googled around, but didn't find any solution that satisfied my needs.

 Specifically, I wanted: